 4. Unconditional Promises to Give, continued

-The unconditional promises to give unamortized discount has been discounted using rates of 3.23 percent and 1.95 percent for the years ended June 30, 2023 and 2022, respectively.
+The unconditional promises to give unamortized discount has been calculated for new pledges using rates of 4.09 percent and 3.23 percent for the years ended June 30, 2024 and 2023, respectively.

 5. Net Assets with Donor Restrictions